Simon-Collinson/course_advanced_dbt/models/docs/docs_bingeflix.md

 The country the user resides in
 {% enddocs %}

+{% docs first_subscription_starts_at %}
+The date when the user's first subscription started.
+{% enddocs %}

+{% docs count_of_subscriptions %}
+The total number of subscriptions the user has or has had in the past.
+{% enddocs %}

 ## Subscriptions

 This section contains documentation about individual subscriptions.
 Note that users can have more than one subscription.